candycode/candycode.github.com/site/portfolio/index.md

 Distribute apps as a single executable or a player application which downloads objects on the fly.

-Network(w/ SSL), services provided with configurable resource access control.
+Network(w/ SSL) services are provided with configurable resource access control.

 Full integration with WebKit: expose any object to WebKit context.